phpcl/phpcl_core_php8_developers/README.md

 php vendor/bin/linuxforcomposer.phar docker:run deploy
 ```
 2. Return to your LfPHP Cloud Services account plan _Dashboard_
-3. Wait until the _Status_ button goes green.  **WARNING:** this could take around 15 minutes to complete because PHP 8 needs to be compiled!!!
+3. Wait until the _Status_ button goes green.  **WARNING:** this could take around a few minutes to complete because PHP 8 needs to be compiled!!!
 4. Click on the link _Website View_

 ## Usage Information